 What is Bail?

-In Canada the common use of the word “bail” is in legal terminology referred to as “judicial interim release”.
-Judicial interim release is the basis on which an accused is compelled to attend court and the means of control over behavior and liberty pending completion of the criminal process.
+In Canada, the common use of the word “bail” is in legal terminology referred to as “judicial interim release”.
+A judicial interim release is the basis on which an accused is compelled to attend court and the means of control over behavior and liberty pending completion of the criminal process.
 In almost every case the law requires that the accused person must be released pending trial unless the Crown Prosecutor can show cause that the detention of the accused in custody is justified.
-In some instances the justice will release the accused from jail with restrictive conditions and a surety to assist with the supervision of the accused in society.
+In some instances, the justice will release the accused from jail with restrictive conditions and a surety to assist with the supervision of the accused in society.
 The surety will pledge an amount of money (without deposit) which is subject to estreat should the accused breach the conditions of release.
 A cash deposit it also available (or required) in some cases.